Rafels/Assignment-1/Assignment1_s929574.markdown

 ***Write a C++ function which takes a single integer parameter, and returns the boolean "True" if the given number is even and "False" otherwise***

 This program uses a function to check if the value is even, in order to use functions i C++ the function must be initialized at the start.
-At the start the user is promptet to input a postive integer value, the value is then used in the function "evenOrUneven" and returns the value to the bool "even".
+At the start the user is prompted to input a positive integer value, the value is then used in the function "evenOrUneven" and returns the value to the bool "even".
-The funtion works by using an if-else-statement that checks it the number with modulo 2 is equal to zero.
-The function then returns a boolean value, 1 if the number is even or 0 if the value is uneven.
+The function works by using an if-else-statement that checks it the number with modulo 2 is equal to zero.
+The function then returns a Boolean value, 1 if the number is even or 0 if the value is uneven.

-After the funtion has run the program runs "even" through an if-else-statement and prints out the result accordingly.
+After the function is finished, the program runs "even" through an if-else-statement and prints out the result accordingly.

 ### The Code
 ```c++